A Survey on Optimization Studies of Group Centrality Metrics: Structures and computational approaches

 In Table~\ref{Table2}, we observe that studies examining clique centrality regardless of the centrality metrics used are predominantly addressed through mathematical modeling and CBB approaches.
 First of all, this is due to the fact that cliques (and clique relaxations) are very prominently featured in OR studies and hence, OR practitioners are more prone to employ them.
 More importantly, though, we note that CBB and other smart selection approaches are well-suited for clique problems due to their hereditary property.
 Constructing a larger clique by adding a node or by combining multiple smaller cliques can be done with a quick feasibility check, making CBB a good candidate.

 Conversely, research related to highest degree star centrality frequently employ decomposition algorithms to solve the large-scale models.
-In both \cite{camur2022star} and \cite{camur2023stochastic}, the authors implement various Benders decomposition strategies, including traditional Benders approach, modern Benders, two-phase, three-phase decomposition, and Logical Benders.
+In both {Camur et al.} \cite{camur2022star} and {Camur et al.} \cite{camur2023stochastic}, the authors implement various Benders decomposition strategies, including traditional Benders approach, modern Benders, two-phase, three-phase decomposition, and Logical Benders.
 The problems of star centrality with the highest closeness and betweenness, on the other hand, are tackled by CBB approaches.

 It is evident that studies lacking any specific motif are often tackled using heuristic or approximation algorithms.
 In essence, there are additional studies regarding groups without motifs that we do not include in Figure~\ref{evolution_group_centrality}.
-For instance, the concept of group closeness, studied by \cite{chen2016efficient}, is later adapted by other researchers to improve the approximation guarantee. \cite{bergamini2018scaling} then scales up the existing approximation, and \cite{angriman2019local} offers an algorithm that is one to two orders of magnitude faster, based on a new local search heuristic.
-Subsequently, \cite{angriman2021group} provides a constant approximation for the same local search algorithm.
+For instance, the concept of group closeness, studied by {Chen et al.} \cite{chen2016efficient}, is later adapted by other researchers to improve the approximation guarantee. {Bergamini et al.} \cite{bergamini2018scaling} then scale up the existing approximation, and {Angriman et al.} \cite{angriman2019local} offer an algorithm that is one to two orders of magnitude faster, based on a new local search heuristic.
+Subsequently, {Angriman et al.} \cite{angriman2021group} provide a constant approximation for the same local search algorithm.

 We initially aimed to provide another table categorizing the existing research based on application areas.
 However, we discover that the majority of work on group centrality, especially those incorporating optimization techniques, focuses on randomly generated networks.
 These include networks models including the \emph{Barab{\'a}si–Albert}, \emph{Erdős–Rényi}, and \emph{Watts–Strogatz} models.
 Such networks are randomly generated, which allows for controlled experimentation and analysis but may not always accurately reflect real-world scenarios.
 As we note in our directions for future work (Section \ref{Future Work}), we would like to see more group centrality metrics that are naturally derived from emerging applications and emerging technologies around us.